Instruction Tuning for Large Language Models: A Survey: Datasets

 \section{Datasets}

 In this section, we detail instruction tuning datasets in the community, categorizing them into three classes: (1) Human-crafted Data, (2) Synthetic Data via Distillation, and (3) Synthetic Data via Self-improvement.
+Further more, in light of the impressive performance of recent multi-step reasoning LLMs (e.g., OpenAI o1 \cite{jaech2024openai}, DeepSeek-R1 \cite{guo2025deepseek}), this section also presents a detailed overview of how reasoning datasets are constructed.
+These datasets, typically built using one or a combination of the three strategies mentioned above, are specifically designed to enhance LLMs’ multi-step thinking capabilities.
 Below, we describe some widely-used datasets, and for full collected datasets we put them in Appendix \ref{appendix:datasets}.